-III Students will learn about glycogen synthesis, breakdown and glycogen storage diseases. board method, Audio visual presentation. tests will be conducted, IV The students will learn about overview, enzymes and regulation of citric acid cycle.
+III Students will learn about glycogen synthesis, breakdown and glycogen storage diseases. board method, Audio IV The students will learn about overview, enzymes and regulation of citric acid cycle.
 They will also learn briefly about hormonal regulation of carbohydrate metabolism and diseases associated with metabolic irregularities.
-Traditional chalk and black board method, Audio midterm examination and internal assessment
+Traditional chalk and black board method, Audio midterm examination